EmilieGDU/EmilieGendreau_7_06032022/backend/README.md

 Run `nodemon server`.

-This should run the server and automatically restart the node application when file changes in the directory are detected.
+This should run the server and automatically restart the Node application when file changes in the directory are detected.